-To apply for admission to the programme, candidates should fulfil the following minimum entry criteria: (a) Bachelor's degree in Psychology from a recognised university with a minimum cumulative point average of 3.0, a Second Class Upper Division Honours (British degrees) or 6.5/Very Good (Greek degrees) and (b) proficiency in the English Language (university degree completed in English, TOEFL score of 550 paper-based or 213 computer-based; GCSE O-Level grade of C or higher; IELTS score of 6.5 or higher; or the University of Nicosia Placement Test score at the ENGL-100 level.
-Candidates who meet the above criteria are evaluated on the basis of academic record, research experience, clinical experience, personal statement, other postgraduate qualifications and references.
+To apply for admission to the programme, candidates should fulfil the following minimum entry criteria: (a) Bachelor's degree in Psychology, Education or a cognate area from a recognised university with a minimum cumulative point average of 3.0, a Second Class Upper Division Honours (British degrees) or 6.5/Very Good (Greek degrees) and (b) proficiency in the English Language (university degree completed in English, TOEFL score of 550 paper-based or 213 computer-based; GCSE O-Level grade of C or higher; IELTS score of 6.5 or higher; or the University of Nicosia Placement Test score at the ENGL-100 level.
+Candidates who meet the above criteria are evaluated on the basis of academic record, teaching and research experience, personal statement, other postgraduate qualifications and references.
 Competitive candidates are invited for a personal interview.
-The maximum number of students to be admitted annually is 15.
+The maximum number of students to be admitted annually is 30 for the conventional programme.